 Mint is always a welcome addition to everyday life.
 You can find it in everything from gum, after-dinner treats, and toothpaste to ice cream, candy canes, and vodka.
 Mint has become one of the most widely-accepted herbs available in North America.
 You don’t have to have a sophisticated palate to appreciate it, and people of all ages love it.
 With a growing list of health benefits, and a mystical history, we know that there’s more to mint that meets the eye.

 According to Greek Mythology, Minthe was a beautiful nymph who was loved by Hades, god of the underworld.
 Unfortunately, Hades’ wife, Persephone, found out about the affair.
 In a fit of anger, Persephone exacted revenge by turning Minthe into a plain-looking plant.
 Hades then compassionately gave the plant a sweet fragrance, so that at least people would be able to appreciate her sweet nature.

-From chocolate mint to apple mint to water mint, people for centuries have been fascinated by mint.
+From chocolate mint to apple mint to water mint, people for centuries have been fascinated by the mint.
 Ancient Greeks sprinkled it throughout their homes as an air freshener.
-The more we learn about the beauty this plant provides, the more we love.
-Mynthe may have thought it a curse, to be turned into this plant...be we will be forever grateful.
+The more we learn about the beauty this plant provides, the more we love it.
+Mynthe may have thought it a curse, to be turned into this plant...we will be forever grateful.